 Housing affordability affects health in many ways.
 High housing costs can force families to choose other basic needs, such as food and heat.
 It can also relegate lower-income families to substandard housing in unsafe neighborhoods with fewer resources for health. more

-||Ratio: Number of low-moderate income housing units to number of low-moderate income households|
+|Measure||Ratio: Number of low-moderate income housing units to number of low-moderate income households|

-||HousingWorks RI, Comprehensive Housing Affordability Strategy (available annually)|
+|Data Source||HousingWorks RI, Comprehensive Housing Affordability Strategy (available annually)|

-||This indicator combines data from two sources to estimate the ratio of low-moderate income housing units to the number of low-moderate income households in each city and town.
-The number of low-moderate income housing units is reported by city and town each year by HousingWorks RI.
-The Comprehensive Housing Affordability Strategy (CHAS) data were used to estimate the number of low-moderate income households per city and town.
-The CHAS data set is created by the US Census Bureau and the Department of Housing and Urban Development (HUD) to demonstrate housing needs and problems, particularly for low-income families.
+|What this measure means||This measure combines data from two sources to estimate the ratio of low-moderate income housing units to the number of low-moderate income households in each city and town.
+The lower the value of the ratio, the fewer low to moderate-income housing units there are relative to the number of households that may be income-eligible for those units.
+The number of low-moderate income housing units is reported annually by HousingWorks RI for each municipality.
+Comprehensive Housing Affordability Strategy (CHAS) data were used to estimate the number of low-moderate income households per city and town.
+The CHAS datas et is created by the US Census Bureau and the Department of Housing and Urban Development (HUD) to demonstrate housing needs and problems, particularly for low-income families.
 This indicator was calculated as follows: # low-moderate income housing units/# low-moderate income households.
 This calculation creates a ratio that represents the availability of low- and moderate-income housing units relative to the estimated number of households that may be income-eligible for that housing.
-Ratios less than 1 indicate that there are more low-moderate income households than low-moderate income housing units in that city or town.
-The lower the value of the ratio, the fewer low-moderate income housing units exist in that city or town relative to the number of households that may be income-eligible|
+Ratios less than 1 indicate that there are more low-moderate income households than low-moderate income housing units in that city or town.|